navipartner/npcore-partners/Documentation/public/retail/posunit/howto/POS_payment_methods.md

 15. If a refund is allowed, enable **Allow Refund**.
 16. Use **Min Amount** and **Max Amount** if the payment method has a limit for the minimum and maximum amounts.

+## Next steps

+If needed, you can limit payment types to specific items only.
+For more information, refer to [these instructions](belgian_vouchers.md).

 ### Related links

 - [EFT setup](../../eft/explanation/EFT_setup.md)